bauhouse/sym-designprojectx/README.markdown

 ### Viewing XSL Source

 One of the features of this ensemble, because it is intended as a learning resource for people who are starting to learn about Symphony and XSLT, is the ability to view the XSL, XML and text used to build this site.
-You'll see this in the Journal section, where each entry display meta data under the entry title with links to XSL, XML and Text.
+You'll see this in the Journal section, where each entry displays meta data under the entry title with links to XSL, XML and Text.
 However, as a security precaution, the latest versions of Symphony have forbidden the viewing of XSL files by adding a couple lines to the `.htaccess` file.

 		RewriteRule ^workspace/utilities/(.*).xsl$ - [F]
 		RewriteRule ^workspace/pages/(.*).xsl$ - [F]